comic/evalutils/docs/usage.rst

-        ├── Dockerfile          # Defines how to build your evaluation container ├── evaluation.py       # Contains your evaluation code - this is where you will extend the Evaluation class ├── export.sh           # Exports your container to a .tar file for use on grand-challenge.org ├── .gitignore          # Define which files git should ignore ├── ground-truth        # A folder that contains your ground truth annotations │   └── reference.csv   # In this example the ground truth is a csv file
+        ├── Dockerfile          # Defines how to build your evaluation container ├── evaluation.py       # Contains your evaluation code - this is where you will extend the Evaluation class ├── export.sh           # Exports your container to a .tar file for use on grand-challenge.org ├── .gitattributes      # Define which files git should put under git-lfs ├── .gitignore          # Define which files git should ignore ├── ground-truth        # A folder that contains your ground truth annotations │   └── reference.csv   # In this example the ground truth is a csv file